 By TRILBY BERESFORD | Reporter

 In the late 1980s, family therapist and Palisadian Marie Keller referenced the term “gender identity” in a document visible to the public eye.
-A transgendered person identified themself to her and suggested that “gender expression” might be more appropriate.
+A trans person identified themself to her and suggested that “gender expression” might be more appropriate.

-Keller, who went on to specialize in issues relating to gender and sexuality, became aware that the transgendered community was in desperate need of services.
+Keller, who went on to specialize in issues relating to gender and sexuality, became aware that the trans community was in desperate need of services.
 In 1992, she founded the Los Angeles Gender Center.
 “We were ahead of the curve,” Keller told the Palisadian-Post during an interview at her Highlands residence, adding that those years were the “dark ages.”

-“There was little information and education, and the idea of funding for transgendered people was not available,” Keller continued.
+“There was little information and education, and the idea of funding for trans people was not available,” Keller continued.
 As a result, she and her colleagues would see clients pro-bono or for low fees.
 “Many of them were highly distressed individuals who had tried to conform [to their assigned gender] or been through conversion therapies causing PTSD,” Keller explained.
 “They all suffered from a lack of legal protections.”

 Elaborating, she spoke about the period after World War II when psychotherapy moved toward being a more pathological and isolated field.
-“Transgendered people were extremely affected by that and many were hospitalized against their will,” Keller said matter-of-factly.
+“Trans people were extremely affected by that and many were hospitalized against their will,” Keller said matter-of-factly.

 In addition to providing counseling and essential services, the Gender Center hosted monthly social gatherings to unite the community in a positive way.
 “We had a yearly holiday party for 20 years,” Keller said cheerfully.